 Compensation for Dental Injuries

-As your accident lawyer, the attorneys at Davis Law Group, P.S., can make sure you see a qualified cosmetic dentist for an evaluation of your dental injuries and a cost estimate of the necessary treatment.
+The attorneys at Davis Law Group, P.S., can make sure you see a qualified cosmetic dentist for an evaluation of your dental injuries and a cost estimate of the necessary treatment.
 We will then fight aggressively to secure the necessary compensation in or out of court as your case may require.

 For a free case evaluation, contact our Seattle-based law firm today.
 Call (206) 727-4000, use the chat feature below or fill out the form on this page.